 A: NABITA has three membership categories: Individual, Team, and Super.
 You may upgrade your membership during your membership year at any time.
 Simply contact the NABITA team, pay the prorated difference between the membership you have and the category you want, and we will upgrade your membership.

 A: NABITA uses a rolling membership system.
 Your membership begins when you pay for your membership, and runs for 12 months from that date.
 We send out several reminders before your membership expires, encouraging your renewal.

 A: In order to be certified, you must attend a qualifying certification event.
 Once the course is completed, you will receive your certification from NABITA.
 Certificates for our training events will be provided to you electronically via our Continuing Certification Credit (CCC) program.
 What does this certificate mean?
 It means that you have tapped into the unparalleled expertise of NABITA and the other carefully selected experts in the field.

 A: Every time you take a NABITA certification course, you earn credits.
 Those credits are tracked in our CCC system which you can access and use to ensure that your certifications are up to date.
 Track, update, and renew your NABITA certifications through our online professional development platform, the Continuing Certification Credit (CCC) program.
 Learn more about our CCC program here.

 A: It’s now easier than ever to share your achievements and credentials!
-In addition to the certificates of completion provided by NABITA following a certifying event, we also offer personalized badges.
+In addition to the certificates of completion provided by NABITA following a certifying event, we also offer digital badges.

-These digital credentials allow users to present a rich and trustworthy record of their learning to anyone at any time.
+These digital credentials allow users to present a record of their learning to anyone at any time.
 One of the greatest advantages is the ease with which they can be shared onto social platforms like LinkedIn, Twitter, and Facebook, as well as shared organically via inclusion in one’s email signature.
-NABITA partners with the leading digital badge company, Accredible, to securely issue and track badges.

 Learn more about digital badges and how to use them here!